top of page

 (from Cambridge Assessment International Education)

-14 to 16 year olds.
-It is taken in over 140 countries and in more than 4500 schools
+Cambridge IGCSE is the world’s most popular international qualification for 14 to 16 year olds.
+It is taken in over 140 countries and in more than 4500 schools around the world.

 Cambridge IGCSE helps students to develop knowledge, understanding and skills in subject content and intellectual enquiry.
 The programme has been designed for students worldwide, including those whose first language is not English.
 We offer students the flexibility to choose from over 70 subjects at Cambridge IGCSE, meaning they can study the subjects they enjoy and are best at.